Listen To Your Body And Harness The Wisdom Of Physical Intuition

 Unlike other types of intuition, which may involve gut feelings or instincts, being physically intuitive is grounded in knowledge gained through practical experience and scientific understanding.

-It relies on a deep understanding of the laws of physics and how they apply to the world around us.
+It relies on a deep understanding of the laws of physics and how they apply to the world around us as regards to the body.

 For example, a physicist with strong physical intuition can accurately predict the behavior of an object in motion or the way that different substances will react under different conditions.